-- With the agreement of the mother, paid Parental leave can be taken by one of the grandparents if s/he is employed, on condition that the grandparent has paid social insurance for at least 12 months regardless of when this payment was made. - If the mother/adoptive mother of a child below the age of two years dies or gets seriously ill and she cannot take care of the child, the leave can be taken by the father.
-With the father's agreement, the leave can be transferred to one of the grandparents if s/he is employed and has a paid social security for the risk of pregnancy and general illness for at least 12 months - If both parents of a child below the age of two years die and the child is not enrolled in a childcare institution, the paid Parental leave can be used by the guardian, and with his or her agreement by one of the biological grandparents of the child.
+- With the agreement of the mother, paid Parental leave can be taken by one of the grandparents if s/he is employed, on condition that the grandparent has paid social insurance for at least 12 months regardless of when this payment was made. - If both parents of a child below the age of two years die and the child is not enrolled in a childcare institution, the paid Parental leave can be used by the guardian, and - with his or her agreement - by one of the biological grandparents of the child.